rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 ```
 NOTE:_**Some of these variables are obviuos because they were talked about earlier but others are not clear.
 More explanation for every key will be greatly helpfull. **_

 NOTE: _**floating_ip_pool and network_external_id variables names are very confusing.
 A more accurate name would be network_id, network_name.
-It is especially confussing when the name and the variable placeholder done't match.**_
+It is especially confussing when the name and the variable placeholder don't match.
+To a first time reader "floating_ip_pool={name of network}" means i need the name of the floating ip pool which was not explained as a requirement and was not talked about erlier in the document.
+I started reading up on floating ips and how to create them.
+I eventually found the command that listed floating ip pools and found out i had none witch lead me to believe it was the reason why the script wasn't working.**_
+NOTE: _**floating_ip_pool should be changed to network_id={starts with id_HASH.
+Only the HASH should be used, remove 'id_'}**_
+NOTE: _**network_external_id should be changed to network network_name={name of network, usually 'net04_ext'}**_
 NOTE: _**The dns options is stated as optional but the make plan will not run without it.
 We used the google dns has a default.
 I commnted out the dns has suggested but terraform doesn't run.
 I also left it blank and it broke.**_

 After you set all variables, run the following: